Or search: cornell.edu

 As student-attorneys, interns will:

-Gather facts and conduct legal research
+• Gather facts, review records, and conduct legal research

 This internship is made possible through the support of Legal Assistance of Western New York (LawNY) and other legal aid organizations in Rochester.